eQualityTime/projectreal/social.markdown

 As part of our work with young people, we created a fake social media site with various profiles.

 Take a look at these profiles.
-What can you learn about these people JUST  from what they’ve posted?
+What can you learn about these people just from what they’ve posted?

 * [Rea](https://equalitytime.github.io/reasdiary/)